eoiny/your-portfolio/development-guide.md

 ### Master

-The `master` branch have the latest stable version of the application. **It must not be used for development**.
+The `master` branch will contain the latest stable version of the application. **It must not be used for development**.

 ### Test

 The `test` branch is similar to the `master` branch.
-It is used to have all the new code tested before release.
+It is used to test all the new code before release.

 ### Docs

-The `docs` branch have all documentation files.
-The prefered file format is **markdown** but other formats can be used if needed.
-No code must be pushed to this branch unless it is realted to the documentation.
+The `docs` branch contains all documentation files.
+The preferred file format is **markdown** but other formats can be used if needed.
+No code must be pushed to this branch unless it is related to the documentation.
 Anyone can work directly on this branch, there is no need to create a new branch for every update as it is required for the `master` branch.

 ### Others